top of page

 Although when we hear the word protein, many people think of meat, eggs, and fish, not only animal but also plant-based foods containing proteins.
 Animal-based ingredients and foods are considered complete protein sources, so proteins found in meat, meat products, cold cuts, offal, fish, seafood, milk, dairy products (cheese, cottage cheese, sour cream, cream, yogurt, etc.), and eggs do not need to be supplemented.

-eight eggs in a holder, one of them is racked open, can see the egg yolk
+Eight eggs in a holder, one of them is cracked open, revealing the egg yolk.

 Plant-based raw materials foods are considered incomplete (or low biological value) proteins.
 By combining them appropriately, we can also obtain complete (proteins), this is called complementation.
 Continue reading for more detailed information!